Joan Braderman

-Joan Braderman is an American video artist, director, performer, and writer.
+Joan Braderman (1948–2025) is an American video artist, director, performer, and writer.
 Braderman's video works are considered to have created her signature style known as "stand up theory."
 Via this "performative embodiment," she deconstructs and analyzes popular media by inserting chroma-keyed cut-outs of her own body into appropriated mass media images, where she interrogates the representation of ideology (such as money, race and gender) and the transparency of photographic space in U.S. popular culture.

 Early life and education

 Joan Braderman was born in Washington, DC, to parents Betty and Eugene Braderman.

 Braderman attended Harvard University, graduating in 1970 with a BA cum laude where she recalls being the only woman in her filmmaking class.
 In 1971, she entered graduate school at New York University.
 Braderman's studies began with a focus on 16mm filmmaking.
 Once in New York City, she studied Cinema Studies, the new graduate department at NYU, but her focus moved on to video art production.
-She was taught by friends, comerades, and by herself at the free Media Access Centers which could be found in New York state at this time.
+She was taught by friends, comrades, and by herself at the free Media Access Centers which could be found in New York state at this time.
 Throughout the 1970s, Braderman was an anti-war, feminist and civil rights activist, involved in various political organizations.
 She received her MA from New York University in 1973, and a Masters of Philosophy in 1976.